aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldend/_index.md

 Represents an end of a Word field in a document.

-To learn more, visit the **Working with Fields** documentation article.
+To learn more, visit the [ Working with Fields ][Working with Fields] documentation article.

 [FieldEnd](../../com.aspose.words/fieldend) is an inline-level node and represented by the [ControlChar.FIELD\_END\_CHAR](../../com.aspose.words/controlchar\#FIELD-END-CHAR) control character in the document.